kozr/kozr/README.md

 # Hello, it's me Nick! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I'm a computer science student at UBC.
-In my spare time, I like to fail at fishing for salmon.
-You can find me on [LinkedIn](https://www.linkedin.com/in/nicholas-wong-a0a51510a/)
+In my spare time, I like to fail at fishing.
+If you want to chat, connect with a message on [LinkedIn](https://www.linkedin.com/in/nicholas-wong-a0a51510a/).

 ## What I've been doing
 🔭 I’m currently working on [monorepo](https://github.com/nwplus/monorepo)